Bibliography

 The Observatory of Carbon Accounting in France (OCCF) is a joint initiative launched by the Association for Low Carbon Transition (ABC) and the Association of Professionals in Climate Consulting (APCC) in 2023.

-The OCCF's main objective is to create a comprehensive, high-quality database gathering anonymous and complete Bilan Carbone® or GHG Assessments (BEGES) to allow sectoral comparisons and facilitate organisations’ low-carbon transition.
+The OCCF's main objective is to create an exhaustive, high-quality database gathering anonymous and complete Bilan Carbone® or GHG Assessments (BEGES), to enable sectoral comparisons and facilitate organisations' low-carbon transition.

 🔗 For more information on the OCCF: https://observatoiredelacomptabilitecarbone.fr/arrow-up-right

-Presents the evaluation method for a Bilan Carbone® as well as for a Regulatory GHG Assessment.
-It details the principles, methodology and conduct of the assessment process for the assessments.
+Presents the method for evaluating a Bilan Carbone® as well as a Regulatory GHG Assessment.
+It details the principles, methodology and the process of the assessment approach for the reports.

-The evaluation of assessments helps ensure their reliability and transparency as well as the relevance of the established transition plans.
+The evaluation of reports ensures their reliability and transparency as well as the relevance of the established transition plans.

 🔗 For more information: https://www.bilancarbone-evaluation.com/arrow-up-right

-ABC provides a directory of trained and authorised providers able to support a Bilan Carbone® process, or its complementary resources (Bilan Carbone® Evaluation, Bilan Carbone® Collage, etc.)
+ABC provides a directory of trained and authorised service providers able to support a Bilan Carbone® approach, or its complementary resources (Bilan Carbone® Evaluation, Bilan Carbone® Collage, etc.)

 🔗 For more information: https://abc-transitionbascarbone.fr/les-acteurs/annuaire-des-prestataires/arrow-up-right